-- Own funds requirements and financial information in accordance with Article 99 of Regulation (EU) No 575/2013; - b.
-Losses stemming from lending collateralised by IP in accordance with Article 101(4)(a) of Regulation (EU) No 575/2013; - Large exposures and other largest exposures in accordance with Article 394(1) of Regulation (EU) No 575/2013; - d.
+- Own funds requirements and financial information in accordance with Article 99 of Regulation (EU) No 575/2013; - Losses stemming from lending collateralised by IP in accordance with Article 101(4)(a) of Regulation (EU) No 575/2013; - Large exposures and other largest exposures in accordance with Article 394(1) of Regulation (EU) No 575/2013; - d.
 Leverage ratio in accordance with Article 430 of Regulation (EU) No 575/2013; - Liquidity coverage requirements and net stable funding requirements in accordance with Article 415 of Regulation (EU) No 575/2013; - f.
 Asset encumbrance in accordance with Article 100 of Regulation (EU) No 575/2013; - g.
 Supervisory benchmarking of internal approaches in accordance with Article 78(8) of Directive 2013/36/EU.

-In light of the merits the ITS have brought - in terms of more granular information, data harmonisation, coverage, periodicity and timeliness - the EBA decided to enhance its set of KRIs, developing a comprehensive set of risk indicators (RIs).
+In light of the merits the ITS have brought - in terms of more granular information, data harmonisation, coverage, periodicity and timeliness - the EBA decided to enhance its current set of KRIs, developing a comprehensive set of risk indicators (RIs).

-In the same vein, a set of DRATs was also developed.
-These tools go beyond the classical definition of indicators, which is typically based on ratios.
-They use data presentation and visualisation techniques to increase the analytical power extracted by their underlying data components.
+In the same vein, a set of DRATs was also identified.
+These tools go beyond the classical definition of indicators, which is based on ratios, and they use data presentation and visualisation techniques to increase the analytical power extracted by their underlying data components.

-Purpose and structure of this Guide
+Purpose and structure of this Guide5

-The primary purpose of this Guide is to serve the EBA compilers of risk indicators and internal users, presenting the risk indicators and the DRATs, and thus providing guidance on their concepts, data sources (i.e. precise ITS data points involved in their calculation), techniques upon which they are computed, and clarity on methodological issues that may assist in their accurate interpretation and use.
+The primary purpose of this Guide is to serve the EBA compilers of risk indicators and internal users, presenting the risk indicators and the DRATs, and thus provide guidance on their concepts, data sources (i.e. precise ITS data points involved in their calculation), techniques upon which they are computed, and methodological issues that may assist in their accurate interpretation and use.

-Furthermore, this Guide fosters transparency on the computation methodology, with regard to those indicators used in the context of the EBA official publications, such as the EBA's risk assessment report and the EBA Risk Dashboard.
-Most importantly, it informs the general public on how these indicators are computed.
+Furthermore, this Guide fosters transparency on the computation methodology, with regard to those indicators used in the context of the EBA official publications, such as the EBA's risk assessment report, risk dashboard and so on.
+This would allow the general public to understand how these indicators are computed.

-Last but not least, this Guide enables other competent authorities to compute indicators following the same methodology, and thus compare, in a consistent manner, indicators for different samples of banks, as well as for the EU aggregates.
+Last but not least, this Guide enables other competent authorities to compute indicators following the same methodology, and thus compare in a consistent manner indicators for different samples of banks, as well as EU aggregates.

-&lt;sup>5 The Guide has benefited from the valuable contributions and useful remarks provided by the EBA work-stream on risk indicators (WSRI)and by members of the EBA Subgroup on Analysis and Tools (SGAT).
+5 The Guide has benefited from the valuable contributions and useful remarks provided by the EBA workstream on risk indicators (WSRI), endorsed by the Subgroup on Analysis and Tools (SGAT).